danangcrysnanto/bovine-graphs-mapping/README.md

 The data analyses utilized the ETH Zurich Leonhard Open High Performance Computing because of the high computing resources requirement.
 Reproducing in a local (dekstop) machine will not be possible in terms of memory and computing time.

-However, final results are available in `result` folder  and we have setup integration with `binder`, final data analyses can be repeated using `open in colab` (recommended for quick access) or  `launch binder` button as above, also possible in local dekstop after `cloning` the repo.
+However, final results are available in `result` folder  and we have setup integration with publicly available cloud computing notebook, final data analyses can be repeated using `open in colab` (recommended because of the quick access) or  `launch binder` button as above, also possible in local dekstop after `cloning` the repo.

 The accompanying raw data for analyses are available via [Zenodo](https://doi.org/10.5281/zenodo.3570312), please download and untar-unzip the files.
 All raw data are available in `data` folder after unzipping.